ipince/twitch-dl/README.md

 # twitch-dl

 Simple script to download Twitch livestreams.

-It uses streamlink and ffmeg to download the stream and correct any errors in the resulting video.
+It uses streamlink and ffmpeg to download the stream and correct any errors in the resulting video.
 The stream must be currently live in order for this to work.

 Usage: